cockroachdb/docs/v1.1/architecture/distribution-layer.md

 ### gRPC

-gRPC is the software nodes use to communicate with one another.
-Because the Distribution Layer is the first layer to communicate with other nodes, CockroachDB implements gRPC here.

-gRPC requires inputs and outputs to be formatted as protocol buffers (protobufs).
+Nodes communicate with one another using gRPC, which lets them both send and receive protocol buffers ([protobuf](https://en.wikipedia.org/wiki/Protocol_Buffers)).
 To leverage gRPC, CockroachDB implements a protocol-buffer-based API defined in `api.proto`.

 For more information about gRPC, see the [official gRPC documentation](http://www.grpc.io/docs/guides/).

 ### BatchRequest

-All KV operation requests are bundled into a [protobuf](https://en.wikipedia.org/wiki/Protocol_Buffers), known as a `BatchRequest`.
-The destination of this batch is identified in the `BatchRequest` header, as well as a pointer to the request's transaction record.
+To send KV operations between nodes, [`client.Txn`](transaction-layer.html#client-txn-and-txncoordsender) bundles them into a protobuf known as a `BatchRequest`.
+Each `BatchRequest` also includes its destination, as well as a pointer to the request's Transaction Record.
 (On the other side, when a node is replying to a `BatchRequest`, it uses a protobuf––`BatchResponse`.)

-This `BatchRequest` is also what's used to send requests between nodes using gRPC, which accepts and sends protocol buffers.
+Because this is inter-node communication, `BatchRequest`s and `BatchResponse`s leverage gRPC.

 ### DistSender

-The gateway/coordinating node's `DistSender` receives `BatchRequest`s from its own `TxnCoordSender`. `DistSender` is then responsible for breaking up `BatchRequests` and routing a new set of `BatchRequests` to the nodes it identifies contain the data using its `meta2` ranges.
-It will use the cache to send the request to the Leaseholder, but it's also prepared to try the other replicas, in order of "proximity".
-The replica that the cache says is the Leaseholder is simply moved to the front of the list of replicas to be tried and then an RPC is sent to all of them, in order.
+The Gateway Node's `DistSender` receives `BatchRequest`s from its own `TxnCoordSender`. `DistSender` then finds the replicas responsible for keys in the `BatchRequest` it received, and breaks it up into new `BatchRequest`s with updated destinations.

+`DistSender` first tries to send the `BatchRequest` to the node it believes is currently responsible for the range (known as the [Leaseholder](replication-layer.html#leases)).
+However, if the Leaseholder doesn't respond, `DistSender` sends a `BatchRequest` to each replica containing the key it's aware of in [the order it's listed](#meta-range-kv-structure).

-Requests received by a non-Leaseholder fail with an error pointing at the replica's last known Leaseholder.
-These requests are retried transparently with the updated lease by the gateway node and never reach the client.
+If a non-Leaserholder node receives a request, the request fails with an error pointing at the replica's last known Leaseholder.
+This retry happens transparently within CockroachDB and never reaches the client.

 As nodes begin replying to these commands, `DistSender` also aggregates the results in preparation for returning them to the client.

+### System Data

+To maintain system-wide information, CockroachDB leverages a number of system tables, which are all stored as key-value pairs.

-### Meta Range KV Structure
+#### Meta Range KV Structure

 Like all other data in your cluster, meta ranges are structured as KV pairs.
 Both meta ranges have a similar structure: